Eschill2u/Eschill2u.github.io/index.md

 An accompanying R Shiny application that
 - uses PRIMR data to predict expected surveys to be conducted during the current year
-- generates a reactive checklist table of all surveys at a refuge with priortization information for each survey, including time required, cost, survey timing, coordinator, Inventory and Monitoring Plan ranked prioty level, whether or not it is cooperative, and whether or not it pertains to priority resources of concern (pROCs)
+- generates a reactive checklist table of all surveys at a refuge with prioritization information for each survey, including time required, cost, survey timing, coordinator, Inventory and Monitoring Plan ranked priority level, whether or not it is cooperative, and whether or not it pertains to priority resources of concern (pROCs)
 - updates summary info (e.g., time per coordinator, total time and monetary costs, number of surveys) for the field season, depending on which surveys are selected in the checklist table

 ## National Wildlife Refuge (NWR) Data Workflows

-#### Teltin NWR Wood Bison (*Bison bison athabascae*) Reintroduction Habitat Assessment
+#### Tetlin NWR Wood Bison (*Bison bison athabascae*) Reintroduction Habitat Assessment
 R scripts with reusable functions to
 - compile and tidy large batches of individual snow probe data directly from third-party Propagation Labs Snow Scope app exports
 - plot individual snow hardness depth profiles in kPa or on a log-adjusted Hand Hardness scale